jamendub/docker-dst/README.md

 -- dedicated_server_mods_setup.lua<br/>
 -- modsettings.lua

+If your container does not start that means config is wrong !<br/>
+Try to check docker logs to give you a clue...

 ### How to enable mods ?

 First you have to make sure that in the *configvolume* you put the configuration files described above.